DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Finance-utilities-connections.md

 ## Financial utilities connection
 When the Customer remittances are to be imported via the periodic task **Payment journal import**, the applicable connection type must be setup using the **Financial utilities connections** page.

+> Note: The menu is only available where additional licensed feature **Finance utilities - AR utilities** is enabled.

-**Financial utilities connections** are used in the following:
+Accounts receivable **Financial utilities connections** are used in the following:
 1. Mandatory parameter in the periodic task [Payment journal import]().
-Only enabled AR Financial connections can be selected in the periodic task.
+Only enabled Financial connections can be selected in the periodic task.

-The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.
+The import file can be attached to the created D365 customer payment journal, by setting **File attachment document type** on the **Settlement** tab on **Accounts receivable parameters**.

 Examples where a file would we moved to **Import error path**:
-- File contains one or multiple bank accounts and not all bank accounts could be found.
-No bank statements are imported and file is moved to error.
+-

 > Note: If **Import error path** is not setup/incorrect, the file will be deleted from the import path and not archived.

-To open the **Financial utilities connections** page, go to **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities connections**.
+To open the **Financial utilities connections** page, go to **Accounts receivable > Payments setup > Financial utilities connections**.
 Then set the fields as described in the following subsections.

 Field         | Description                         | Example or Options